stoplightio/docs/articles/enterprise/components/api.md

 EOF
 ```

-> Be sure to set your repository credentials before issuing the `cat` command
+> Make sure that the repository credentials are set before issuing the `cat` command above.

 #### Installing the API Package